elisa-amaral/Brainnest-Frontend-Training-Week-3-JavaScript-Assignment/README.md

-# Brainnest Front-End Training Week 3 JavaScript Assignment
+# Brainnest Frontend Training Week 3 JavaScript Assignment

-This project is the Week 3 Assignment of the Brainnest Front-End Training.
+This project is the Week 3 Assignment of the Brainnest Frontend Training.
 I've created a JavaScript-only ROCK PAPER SCISSORS game with HTML elements, no CSS styling and no DOM manipulation.
 Even so, the game interacts with the user in real time throught alerts, prompts and console messages.

 ## Project Link